About Us

 Login to Your Account

-Diophants of Alexandria; A Study in the History of Greek Algebra by Thomas Heath
+Diophants of Alexandria; A Study in the History of Greek Algebra - Table of Contents

 1. Historical Introduction 2.
 The Works of Diophantos 3.
 The Writers upon Diophantos 4.
 Notation and Definitions of Diophantos 5.
 Diophantos’ Methods of Solution 6.
 The Porisms of Diophantos 7.
 How far was Diophantos original?
 8. Diophantos and the Early Arabian Algebraists